elastic/integrations/packages/salesforce/docs/README.md

 ## Validation

 After the integration is successfully configured, clicking on the Assets tab of the Salesforce Integration should display a list of available dashboards.
-Click on the dashboard available for your configured datastream.
+Click on the dashboard available for the user's configured datastream.
 It should be populated with the required data.

 ## Troubleshooting